 The Trail of History is a self-guided walking tour of some of the sites that figured prominently in the history and development of Upper Moreland and Willow Grove.
 Brochures are available for free from the UMHA or the Parks and Recreation Department.

 Too much effort to walk around town?
-The Trail of History is now available online!
-This Flash presentation featuring the art of Joe Thomas will open in a new window.
+The Trail of History featuring the art of Joe Thomas is now available online!
+Both versions will open in a new window.

 Walk Duration: 1 Hour; Distance: 3/4 Mile;